cni-genie/CNI-Genie/README.md

 3. 'specialized' CNI plugins, e.g., [SR-IOV](https://github.com/hustcat/sriov-cni), DPDK (work-in-progress)
 4. any generic CNI plugin of choice installed on the host

 Without CNI-Genie, the orchestrator is bound to only a single CNI plugin.
-E.g., for the case of Kubernetes, without CNI-Genie, kubelet is bound to only a signle CNI plugin passed to kubelet on start.
+E.g., for the case of Kubernetes, without CNI-Genie, kubelet is bound to only a single CNI plugin passed to kubelet on start.
 CNI-Genie allows for the co-existance of multiple CNI plugins  in runtime.

 [![Build Status](https://travis-ci.org/Huawei-PaaS/CNI-Genie.svg)](https://travis-ci.org/Huawei-PaaS/CNI-Genie)
 [![Go Report Card](https://goreportcard.com/badge/github.com/Huawei-PaaS/CNI-Genie)](https://goreportcard.com/report/github.com/Huawei-PaaS/CNI-Genie)